Robertfarb/study_notes/systems_architecture/system_design.md

   * `Trip Storage`
     * We must store all trips a customer has taken
     * We also must store all the rides a driver has provided
+    * Uber leverages Cloud platforms like AWS, but they also use their own data centers.
+    * Each trip is stored in a close data center to the location, and then 2 backup data centers as well.
+    * If a data center is offline, then Uber will store a trip in a backup datacenter, then sync datacenters.
+    * `What type of database should we use?`
+      * High availability + Low Latency --> NOSQL.
+      * So many requests and pickups happen at the same time, so we need lo latency requests.
+      * Uber uses a mix of SQL, NOSQL databases: Cassandra, MYSQL (no-relational)
+    * Uber uses Hadoop as a data warehouse, that will archive the trip storage.
+This is decoupled from the daily business of trip storage, and driver ratings.
+Hadoop is used for business analytics and larger storage needs.
+  * `Caching Layer`